 Ted R. Johnston

-Mr. Johnston joined RLBA in 2017 after spending six years in transportation operations for Union Pacific Railroad (UP).
+Mr. Johnston is a graduate of the University of Oklahoma and joined RLBA in 2017 after spending six years in transportation operations for Union Pacific Railroad (UP).
 In his time at UP, he served in various front line management positions and was directly responsible for safety, service, value and leadership of the territories for which he was assigned.
 Mr. Johnston completed Union Pacific’s Operations Management Training Program in 2012 and served as Manager of Yard Operations (Assistant Trainmaster) in Van Buren, AR and Enid, OK.
 Prior to joining RLBA, Mr. Johnston served as Manager of Train Operations (Trainmaster) in Coffeyville, KS where he was responsible for 250 miles of territory on one of Union Pacific’s busiest freight corridors.
 Mr. Johnston also has experience working with local governments regarding grade crossing safety and public safety in relation to railroad operations.

 Maurice A. Tourenq